 Western Harvester Ant Habitat

-The western harvester ant has the most complex nest of all 60 species of harvesters, building mounds that can be 3 feet high, 16 feet in diameter, 20 feet deep, and contain as many as 10,000 ants.
-The large mounds can interfere with mowing and harvesting equipment.
-The western harvester ant can strip away as much as 20% of the vegetation in a pasture.
+The Western harvester ant has the most complex nest of all sixty species of harvesters, building mounds that can be three feet high, sixteen feet in diameter, twenty feet deep, and containing as many as 10,000 ants.
+Unlike some other ant species, Western harvester ants prefer to construct nests in disturbed soil.
+While nests appear to be random piles of dirt, each nest contains several interior chambers.
+The large mounds created by Western harvester ants can interfere with mowing and harvesting equipment.
+Additionally, the Western harvester ant can strip away as much as 20% of the vegetation in a pasture.